amiaopensource/vrecord/README.md

 **Frame MD5s** — You can choose to create an MD5 hash value for each frame of video.
 A seperate .md5 file with all the hash values will be created along with the video file.

 Set Recording time — Set the amount of time (in minutes) that you would like vrecord to run for.
+This needs to be an integer or decimal.
 For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 32 minutes.

 Vrecord will save all of your selections to a cofiguration file.
 Click "OK" when you are finished with your selections.
 If any selections are "Undeclared" vrecord will prompt you to make a choice.